 Many of those media reports fail to mention that the number of companies that have changed to cloud computing has also increased.
 With more companies moving to the cloud and away from in-house data storage solutions and servers, of course, it seems as though just those with cloud-based services are being targeted.

 Think about it this way: a thief could break into your home and steal your personal belongings.
 However, that same thief could also take more risk by breaking into a bank and getting a much larger payoff.
-The bank has significantly more security in place than your personal home, but the bigger payoff is worth the risk to some thieves.
+The bank has significantly more security than your home, but the bigger payoff is worth the risk to some thieves.

 Now translate that same analogy into cloud computing.
 Hackers aim at larger cloud servers because that’s where the bigger payoff is for them.
 Imagine a hacker breaking into a massive cloud database such as Gmail and grabbing data from millions of email accounts.